rails/solid_queue/README.md

 If you prefer not to rely on this, or avoid relying on it unintentionally, you should make sure that:
 - You set [`config.active_job.enqueue_after_transaction_commit`](https://edgeguides.rubyonrails.org/configuring.html#config-active-job-enqueue-after-transaction-commit) to `always`, if you're using Rails 7.2+.
 - Or, your jobs relying on specific records are always enqueued on [`after_commit` callbacks](https://guides.rubyonrails.org/active_record_callbacks.html#after-commit-and-after-rollback) or otherwise from a place where you're certain that whatever data the job will use has been committed to the database before the job is enqueued.
-- Or, you configure a database for Solid Queue, even if it's the same as your app, ensuring that a different connection on the thread handling requests or running jobs for your app will be used to enqueue jobs.
+- Or, you configure a different database for Solid Queue, even if it's the same as your app, ensuring that a different connection on the thread handling requests or running jobs for your app will be used to enqueue jobs.
 For example:

   ```ruby
   class ApplicationRecord < ActiveRecord::Base